mikesmo/mikesmo.github.io/_posts/blog/2016-06-06-Ethereum-Getting-Started.markdown

 $ geth --datadir "~/dev/ethereum-demo/ethereum-data" --password ~/dev/ethereum-demo/ethereum_pwd.txt account new
   Address: {5f94e3b516fc5ddc9f808e5fa8a3a1b5e85e34d5}
 ```

-Note: Your console tab identifier may be different if you.

 The output is the new hash address of the new account.
 It’s probably better to invent your own password than use mine ;-)